xlambein/xlambein.github.io/pages/recipes/ratatouille.md

 - 1 red bell pepper, chopped
 - 1 yellow bell pepper, chopped
 - 1 can tomatoes
-- olive oil
+- provence herbs

 ## Steps

-1. Cook the aubergine and zucchini separately with a little olive oil.
-Once reduced, combine the two in a large pot.
+1. In a large pot, cook the onion in oil on medium heat for about 5 minutes.
+Add the bell peppers, and cook for 10 more minutes.

-2. Fry the bell peppers in a pan until lightly roasted, then incorporate into the pot.
+2. Incorporate the zucchini and aubergine, and cook for 10 more minutes, until they've softened.

-3. Pour in the can of tomatoes, turn down the heat and let simmer for ~20 minutes.
+3. Add the can of tomatoes, turn down the heat and let simmer for a while---an hour is a good start.
+Periodically taste the ratatouille and adjust the seasoning with salt, pepper, and provence herbs.

 ## Notes